 We have experimented successfully with keeping seedlings in two-gallon pots for an extra year before field planting.
 The one-year old seedlings have very small roots and are susceptible to drying out if spring rains are too sparse.
-The larger trees can survive the dry springs better and deer damage the larger trees much less (when they do the trees often recover new tops and do not die).
-The two-year-old container seedlings are 15 to 20 inches tall while the same age seedlings that were planted in the field a year earlier are usually only 8 to 10 inches tall (if they survived).
+The larger trees can survive the dry springs better and deer damage to the larger trees is much less (when damaged in this way, the trees often recover new tops and do not die).
+The two-year-old container seedlings are 15 to 20 inches tall while the two-year-old seedlings that were planted in the field a year earlier are usually only 8 to 10 inches tall (if they survived).
 The two-year-old container seedlings are planted fourteen to sixteen inches deep to maximize protection against the long summer dry spells.

-Results for the first 3 years are encouraging with most trees surviving and growing six to twelve inches per year.
-While in the nursery, we have discovered two-year-olds grew best when in partial sun during the day (morning or evening only) and received generous amounts of water whenever rain water was lacking until planting day.
-By making the two-year-olds grow vigorously from day one, the fast and healthy growth we have seen so far in the forest seems to justify the higher labor costs.
+Results for the first 3 years were encouraging, with most trees surviving and growing six to twelve inches per year.
+While in the nursery, two-year-olds grew best when they were in partial sun during the day (morning or evening only), and when they received generous amounts of water on those days when rainwater was lacking, until the arrival of planting day.
+By making the two-year-olds grow vigorously from day one, the fast and healthy growth we have seen so far in the forest justifies the higher labor costs.

 We plant when the soil is moist in December and January to give the trees maximum soil moisture.
 We cover the soil around the seedlings with available leaves and small branches to create mulch to hold in moisture.
 The trees are planted so that they are a couple inches below the contour of the land.
 This allows the mulch to create a moisture pocket.
-We do not plant next to existing trees to moderate competition.
+To moderate competition, we do not plant next to existing trees.
 The two-year-old seedlings are usually planted using a shovel.
-We dig the holes about 12 inches deeper than necessary to loosen the soil for the plants early growth in the woods.
+We dig the holes about 12 inches deeper than necessary to loosen the soil for the plant's early growth in the woods.
 We plant some seedlings within the drip-line of existing trees with success.
-It seems that as long as the seedlings are not too close to the trunk of other trees, they like the substantial but not total shade.
+As long as the seedlings are not too close to the trunk of other trees, they seem to like substantial (but not total) shade.
 Wherever possible, place plantings directly uphill of downed logs.
-Downed logs retain moisture and collect nutrients from their own decomposition, from tree duff and from soil that washes downhill.
-Seedlings that are protected from south and west direct sunlight seem to grow better.
-When planting in exposed areas, "hiding" seedlings behind logs and other barriers to the southern sun helps them survive the harsh summer sun.
+Downed logs retain moisture and collect nutrients from their own decomposition, from tree duff, and from soil that washes downhill.
+Seedlings that are protected from direct sunlight from the south and west seem to grow better.
+When planting in exposed areas, "hiding" seedlings behind logs and other barriers to the southern sun helps them survive the harsh summer rays.